hardfemmegarage/dump1090-fa-tools/README.md

 ## Forthcoming Scripts

+### watchlist1090-fa

+Monitors the aircraft.json file for specific ICAO or Flight numbers

 ### watcharea1090-fa

 Monitors the aircraft.json file for flights over a specified area (in a specified volume or 3D airspace, really).
 Displays individual aircraft with positions in a square defined by lowlat, lowlon to hilat, hilon and below ceiling and above floor.

 Outputs to screen

 ### trackrecorder1090-fa